martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 # Scoping Extensions {#scoping}

-The DAP upload extensions in this section might be used to either constrain the use of reports for tasks that are configured with matching values or group reports for the purposes of detecting duplicates.
+The DAP report extensions in this section might be used to either constrain the use of reports for tasks that are configured with matching values or group reports for the purposes of detecting duplicates.